 The landing gear extensions can be easily attached and removed, no additional tool required.
 You need to unfold the extension until you hear a tiny “click” sound.

 - Quick-release foldable design (no need to be removed every time when the drone is folded and stored);

 - By elevating the drone with 25 mm it protects the gimbal from ground debris;

-- Each landing gear has silicone pad which reduce shocks during landing;
+- Each landing gear has a silicone pad which reduces shocks during landing;

-- Weighting only 17 grams no negative impact on flight performance.
+- Weighing only 17 grams no negative impact on flight performance.

 - Protects the gimbal/camera during take-off/landing;

 - Better stability during take-off/landing;